flaviferri/flaviferri/README.md

 💞️ I’m looking to collaborate on open-source projects and opportunities to expand my knowledge.

-📫 You can reach me via email at flaviferri90@gmail.com or connect with me on LinkedIn.
+📫 You can reach me on LinkedIn.

 😄 Pronouns: She/Her